Cannabis and Depression: Can Cannabis Make You Depressed?

 However, the composition is almost irrelevant if you don’t get the dosage right.
 Even if you choose a low-THC blend, you could end up smoking or vaping it in large quantities, thereby consuming a high level of THC.
 This, in turn, could bring on or worsen depression symptoms.

-Opt for consumption methods that allow you to better control the dosages.
-Smoking and vaping are by far the worst methods if you want a precise dosage.
-It’s nearly impossible to get the numbers exactly right with either method.
-Edibles and tinctures make it easier, but you still have to manage the measurements yourself, which could still result in a bad experience.
+Many wellness-minded cannabis users often opt for consumption methods that allow you to better control the dosages.
+Smoking and vaping are by far the worst methods if you’re trying to achieve a precise dosage.
+It’s nearly impossible to get the numbers exactly right with either method, even if you’re using it as a medical treatment.
+Edibles and tinctures make it easier, but you still have to manage the measurements yourself, which could still result in a bad experience if your product is poorly homogenized [mixed].
 Thus, single-dose cannabis products are the best way to get the dosage right and not overdo the THC content.
+Additionally, single-serving cannabis products like Koan Cordials offer users the ability to predict and repeat experiences due to the laboratory precision in which they’re produced.

 Up to this point, we’ve largely focused on the short-term effects of cannabis use.
 In some cases, cannabis use can result in bouts of sadness or depression.
 However, it’s also important to look at the long-term mental health effects of cannabis consumption.

-Research shows that regularly consuming high concentrations of THC comes with an increased risk of developing anxiety, depression, and psychotic illnesses.
+Research shows that regularly consuming high concentrations of THC comes with an increased risk of developing anxiety, depression, and mental illnesses.
 This is why cannabis composition and dosage are so important.
 Without the right levels of THC, CBD, and terpenes, you could get caught in a vicious cycle of trying to treat your mental illness with cannabis, but only making it worse.
+It should be said that, in the event you ever feel that your current state of mental health is beyond your control, there is no shame or harm in reaching out to one of the numerous mental health services for guidance.
+Be it symptoms of psychosis, schizophrenia, depression, addiction, or even if you’re not sure what you’re feeling, maintaining your mental health is just as important as your physical health.

 Intentionality can also play a major role in whether or not cannabis triggers depression or another mental illness.
 For example, if you use cannabis to alleviate anxiety and you understand the composition and dosage you need to achieve this goal, you will be far less likely to consume too much and trigger an adverse mental episode.
-If you don’t know the best levels for you yet, consider microdosing cannabis with low-THC, high-CBD formulas, like our “Calm” cordials.
+If you don’t know the best levels for you yet, consider microdosing cannabis with low-THC, high-CBD formulas, like Koan’s Calm Cordial.
+If you find that your local dispensary can’t keep Koan Cordials on the shelf, you can also order online and have them delivered right to your front door (California residents only).

 We are experts in cannabis, but we are not physicians.
 Therefore, it’s extremely important to seek out professional help if you feel the onset or worsening of depression.
 While altering your cannabis intake could have a positive effect on your mental state, you should still speak to a doctor before making any major health decisions.